MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_If.md

 }
 ```

-In this example, if the $a variable is greater than 2, the condition evaluates to true, and the statement list runs.
-However, if $a is less than or equal to 2 or is not an existing variable, the If statement does not display a message.
-By adding an Else statement, a message is displayed when $a is less than or equal to 2, as the next example shows:
+In this example, if the $a variable is greater than 2,
+the condition evaluates to true, and the statement list runs.
+However, if $a is less than or equal to 2 or is not an existing variable,
+the If statement does not display a message.

+By adding an Else statement,
+a message is displayed when $a is less than or equal to 2.
+As the next example shows:

 ```
 if ($a -gt 2)